VisualComputing/nub/README.md

 ## Keyframes

-[Keyframes](https://en.wikipedia.org/wiki/Key_frame) are [timing-tasks](#timing-tasks) that allow to define the position, orientation and magnitude a node (including the eye) should have at a particular moment in time.
+[Keyframes](https://en.wikipedia.org/wiki/Key_frame) allow to define the position, orientation and magnitude a node (including the eye) should have at a particular moment in time.
 The node may then be animated through a [Catmull-Rom](https://en.wikipedia.org/wiki/Cubic_Hermite_spline#Catmull%E2%80%93Rom_spline) spline, matching in space-time the key-frames which defines it.
 Use code such as the following:

 ```processing
 Scene scene;